mquinson/retrogames/wiki/Home.md

 Linux for that assignment.

-If you are ready, proceed to your first game creation: [[Scratch the rocket]].
+When you are ready, proceed to your first game creation: [[Scratch the rocket]].